 How are students assessed in the program?

 To earn the UBC Certificate in Project Management, you must successfully complete the requirements for each module or course, including team and individual assignments, and achieve a pass or grade of at least 60%.

-How many times is the Part-time Core Program offered each year?
+How many times is the Part-time Blended Program offered each year?

 It is offered two times per year; in the Fall term starting in September and in the Winter term starting in February/March.

 How many hours a week do I need to set aside for in-class course work and independent study?

-Students can expect to devote eight to ten hours a week to their studies in the Program.
+Students can expect to devote eight to ten hours a week to their studies in the Blended Program.

 How can I get a Project Management Professional (PMP)® certification?

 Details regarding the qualifications needed and to register to write the exam can be found on the Project Management Institute website.

-Will I be ready to write my PMP® examination once I’ve finished the Part-time program?
+Will I be ready to write my PMP® examination once I’ve finished the Part-time Blended Program?

 It is advisable to take the UBC Continuing Business Studies PMP Exam Prep course prior to writing your exam.

-What are the key differences between the Certificate in Project Management Online Program and the Part-time Program?
+What are the key differences between the Certificate in Project Management Online Program and the Part-time Blended Program?

-What is the class size for the Part-time Program with Specializations?
+What is the class size for the Part-time Blended Program?